Xinglab/rMATS-DVR/README.md

 ##Installation:

-1. Unpack the downloaded tar ball. <br>
- - tar –zvxf rMATS-DVR-v1.0.tar.gz
-2. Create soft links of particular java programs from Picard and GATK into rMATS-DVR folder.<br>
+1. Create soft links of particular java programs from Picard and GATK into rMATS-DVR folder.<br>
- - cd rMATS-DVR-v1.0 <br>
+ - cd rMATS-DVR <br>
  - ln -s  /path/to/picard/BuildBamIndex.jar ./ <br>
  - ln -s /path/to/picard/ReorderSam.jar ./ <br>
  - ln -s /path/to/picard/MarkDuplicates.jar ./ <br>
  - ln -s /path/to/picard/AddOrReplaceReadGroups.jar ./ <br>
  - ln -s /path/to/GATK/GenomeAnalysisTK.jar ./ <br>
-3. Then the source code can be directly called from Python. <br>
+2. Then the source code can be directly called from Python. <br>

 ##Required or optional external files: